spinnaker/spinnaker.github.io/guides/developer/plugin-creators/test/backend-plugin.md

 1. Click **Save Changes**
 1. Go back to the **PIPELINES** screen
 1. **Start Manual Execution** and watch the stage wait for the specified number of seconds

+## Frontend plugin

+If your plugin has a Deck component, see the [Deck Plugin](/guides/developer/plugin-creators/test/deck-plugin/) guide for steps to run Deck locally and debug your frontend component.